Ellenthorpe

 Ellenthorpe is a civil parish in the county of North Yorkshire, England.
 In 2001, the civil parish had 34 inhabitants.
 It was mentioned in the Domesday Book (1086) as Adelingestorp.

+The River Ure lies to the west of Ellenthorpe, with Ellenthorpe Hall located on the bank of the river, facing Aldborough.

-From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Borough of Harrogate.
+It is now administered by the unitary North Yorkshire Council.